Brad Woods Digital Garden

 Intersection Observer

-The Intersection Observer is a Web API.
-It enables a callback to be executed whenever a target element starts or stops intersecting with the root (the viewport or another specified element).
-Scroll the sandbox below to trigger callback.
+The Intersection Observer is a Web API that fires a callback when a target element starts (or stops) intersecting the viewport (or specified element).

 Options